TanyaGir/Linux-Server-Configuration/README.md

 1.Fisrt

 - $ sudo nano /etc/ssh/ssdh_config

-2.then change the line Port 22 to:
+2. Then change the line Port 22 to:

     Port 2200

-3.Then restart the SSH service
+3. Then restart the SSH service

 - $ sudo service ssh restart

-4.Disconnect the server by $ ~. and then log back through port 2200:
+4. Disconnect the server by $ ~. and then log back through port 2200:

 - $ ssh -i ~/.ssh/udacity_key.rsa -p 2200 grader@18.188.139.111